 That’s stupid When a person often talks about someone else in terms that elevate themselves and diminish others it is usually an attempt to avoid embarrassment or insult.
 Whenever a person feels bad about things not going the way they want, it seems prudent to find something “wrong” with others.
 Many times this also holds true if someone is trying to impress others with their importance or superiority.

 You’re wrong When someone consistently tells other how “wrong” they are, it implies that they know something others don’t know.
-This conveys that a sense of superiority and confidence.
+This conveys a sense of superiority and confidence.
 These feelings are much preferred to embarrassment or disrespect.
 This often occurs when the other person is absent.
 There are also times when it is used as an aggressive display in the presence of others.

 I-me-mine Regardless of the topic, the core subject always seems to have “self” at the core.
 Any conversation returns to how it relates to them.
 If someone is talking about vacation the topic becomes MY vacation (usually, better, more spectacular, more expensive, more dreadful & etc.) If the topic is money it relates to MY money (usually, how much I have, don’t have, spend, saved & etc.) This self centered thinking elevates them to the central theme is most interactions.
 Even a show of sympathy can turn into a conversation about how much more sympathetic they are than someone else.